laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ![floor-lines-drawn](floor-lines-drawn.jpg)

-Then same as with the steps, made shallow cuts down each of the lines.
+Then, same as with the steps, I made shallow cuts down each of the lines.
 I do this before using the ballpoint pen to prevent too much pulling and tearing.

 It's possible that I could have gone straight to using the nail polish remover here, but I didn't want to risk it untested, and I didn't really feel like taking the time to start over on a scrap piece.